What To Do When Your Water Heater is Broken (or Before!)

 Some water heater issues are easily fixed…

-…like adjusting the tank's temperature dial if the water is too hot or cold, relighting the pilot light, or tightening loose valves.
+…like adjusting the tank’s temperature control if the water is too hot or cold, relighting the pilot light, or tightening loose valves.
 These are things you can fix yourself or call us to repair for you.
-(You can always call us at (925) 872-0805.)

 Some demand replacement…